-9.5.3.1 1-point adjustment of the Redox value
+9.5.2.1 1-point adjustment of the Redox value

-\checkmark A buffer solution is on hand for calibration.
+A buffer solution is on hand for calibration.

-- 1. Working in the main menu under "Calibration", navigate to the "Sensors" tab. - 2.
-Working under "sensor", select the sensor that measures the Redox value and which you wish to calibrate. - 3.
+- 1. Working in the main menu under "Calibration", navigate to the "Sensors" tab. - Working under "sensor", select the sensor that measures the Redox 2. value and which you wish to calibrate. - 3.
 Press the "1 points" button. - 1-point calibration begins. - 4.
-Shut off the sample water of the sensor block. - 5.
-Unscrew the Redox single-rod measuring cell from the sensor block. - 6.
-Rinse the Redox single-rod measuring cell with water and dab it dry.
+Shut off the sample water. - 5.
+Unscrew the redox single-rod measuring cell from the water sampling station.

+- 6. Rinse the Redox single-rod measuring cell with water and dab it dry.
 Rubbing can cause electrical discharge on the glass membrane, which results in a delayed display. - 7.
-Hold the Redox single-rod measuring cell in the buffer solution and move back and forth for a short time. - 8.
-Enter the voltage value in mV which is recorded on the buffer solution.
-The voltage value entered and the current measured voltage value are displayed in mV.
+Hold the Redox single-rod measuring cell in the buffer solution and move back and forth for a short time. - Enter the voltage value in mV which is recorded on the buffer solution.
+8. The voltage value entered and the current measured voltage value are displayed in mV.
 If these values deviate too greatly from one another, the best value is displayed red.
 Too great a level of deviation is an indication that the Redox single-rod measuring cell needs to be replaced. - 9.
 Wait until the value has stabilised. - 10.
-Confirm the entry with the green checkmark.

-✓ 1-point adjustment of the Redox value completed.
+Confirm the entry with the green checkmark. - 1-point adjustment of the Redox value completed.